particle-iot/docs/src/content/reference/cli.md

 $ particle serial flash firmware.bin
 ```

+This is a synonym for `particle flash --serial firmware.bin`.
+Note that at present only binaries can be flashed using this command.
+If you wish to flash from application sources, first use `particle compile` to compile a binary from sources.

+If you have system firmware with debugging enabled (which is the default on the Electron) then flashing via serial will fail unless debugging is disabled.
+You can disable debugging logs flashing Tinker via USB: `particle flash --usb tinker`.

 ## particle update

 Update your device to the latest system firmware release.
 Follow this with `particle flash --usb tinker` to reflash the default Tinker app to make your device run known good software.